Consumer internet companies are easy to understand, but hard to create – TechCrunch

 Hard to understand, easy to do

 Companies that are hard to understand and easy to do are the least appealing to investors, as they have a message that’s hard for consumers to grasp and low virality.
 They will struggle to build a moat.
-Put simply, they lack a real competitive advantage and are difficult to grow.
+Put simply, they lack a real competitive advantage and are difficult to grow:

-- Consumer lending companies: Undifferentiated consumer lending companies often have models, investment criteria, or loan requirements that are hard for investors to understand.
-Though there may be moving parts, many lending companies rely on a simple funding and underwriting model that does the same thing: Checks a borrower’s credit score and/or bank account, connects to sources of capital, and then originates the loan.
+- Consumer lending companies: Undifferentiated consumer lending companies often have models, investment criteria or loan requirements that are hard for investors to understand.
+Though there may be moving parts, many lending companies rely on a simple funding and underwriting model that does the same thing: Checks a borrower’s credit score and/or bank account, connects to sources of capital and then originates the loan.
 Without anything special to differentiate it, a lending company may be easily forgotten in a crowded space.

-- Theranos: Theranos marketed itself as a new kind of healthcare company that could run lab tests with smaller amounts of blood in a shorter period of time; a paradigm shift healthcare diagnostics.
-The various testing devices and panels made it difficult to understand exactly what the company did—and it turned out that they were doing something that was actually quite easy.
+- Theranos: Theranos marketed itself as a new kind of healthcare company that could run lab tests with smaller amounts of blood in a shorter period of time; a paradigm shift in healthcare diagnostics.
+The various testing devices and panels made it difficult to understand exactly what the company did — and it turned out that they were doing something that was actually quite easy.
 Despite claims that it had created disruptive technology, the company was running standard blood tests (and doing so poorly) that lacked innovation.
 While it may have been fraud that brought down the company, the reality is that even if Theranos had told the truth about what they were actually doing, it’s unlikely they would have attracted significant capital to begin with.

 Consumer internet companies can set themselves up for success early on by ensuring they can clearly speak to what they do, making it easy for people to understand and share the product and its value.
 A thoughtful approach to building something that’s difficult to do will go a long way when establishing a competitive advantage.
-This will also set a startup apart, attract investors and customers, and help the company thrive in a crowded space for the long run.
+This will also set a startup apart, attract investors and customers and help the company thrive in a crowded space for the long run.

 Special thanks to Steve Mullaney, the CEO of our portfolio company Aviatrix, for sparking this topic.
 He recently brought up this great concept (easy to understand, hard to do) when we talked about enterprise, and it inspired me to explore how the idea applies to consumer internet.